by Admin Istrator | February 10, 2022 4:59 pm

 No matter what type of scam is being run, such as a romantic scam[1] or a financial one, phishing is one of the most common methods to snag elderly people.

 Phishing is the practice of sending a fraudulent email, pretending it comes from someone else, such as a bank or credit card company.
-It is extremely easy to send an email that says it comes from, say, ABC Bank when in fact it comes from a scammer’s computer.
-If you were a victim of a hacking scam, you should speak to an elder fraud attorney.
-You may be able to recover losses.
+If you were a victim of a phishing scam, you should speak to an elder fraud attorney.
+You may still be able to recover losses even in situations where you were negligent in cooperating with the scammer.

 Source URL: https://mdf-law.com/elder-fraud-attorney/